-Simply place a snapshot file in your directory that wallet.rs expects.
+Simply place a snapshot file in the directory that wallet.rs expects.

 You can create a new Stronghold snapshot on the fly to allow a user to leave your service and retain their key.